raihaninfo/concurrency/README.md

 ## Channel

+> Channels are the pipes that connect concurrent goroutines.
+You can send values into channels from one goroutine and receive those values into another goroutine.

-Channel is a communication object using a goroutine
+> Channel is a communication object using a goroutine

 [Channel Article](https://go101.org/article/channel.html)